bhupendra-25bai10468/ai-ml-project/README.md

 ## 📌 Overview

-The purpose of this project is to create a Python app that has a GUI, allows users to determine how many calories they should be consuming each day, and allows them to keep track of the food they consume.
-This app was designed for real-world use and is aimed at assisting students who may not be routinely tracking their caloric intake.
+This is a command-line based Python project that calculates a user's daily calorie requirement and tracks the calories consumed through food intake.

+The program takes user inputs such as age, weight, height, gender, and activity level to calculate daily calorie needs.
+It also allows users to add food calories and displays the total consumed and remaining calories.

-Note: The source code is located inside the 'calories-tracker' folder.
+Note: The source code is written inside the 'calories-tracker' folder.

 ---